 This time, there was definitely surprise across his face.

-She took a moment to think on what to say next, before she said, "I know this confuses you.
-It's just that I've only known you for a day and already you've surprised me more than almost anyone I've ever met.
+"I know this sounds like an odd request," she said.
+"It's just that I've only known you for a day and you've surprised me more than anyone I've ever met.
 I just want to talk to you."

 For a moment, there was silence on his end, before he asked, "Wouldn't your employer be upset about you fraternizing with someone you are supposed to be keeping under surveillance?
 Can't he hear all of this right now, anyways?"